Meet Gene J. Parola

 Hurricanes rise every year.
 So do the prices of Boat Insurance.
 Learn how to prepare your boat for the inevitable storm.
 Preparedness is more insurance than you can afford to buy.

 An awareness of the Middle East has been thrust upon us.

 This collection of stories--all set in Cyprus and Turkey--introduce that part of the world to us, as it becomes ever more important to know it better.
 The Little American Blonde shows us why.

-University and University of Michigan-Flint; the Ministry of Defense,
+and University of Michigan-Flint; the Ministry of Defense, Kingdom of

-Parola has trained himself to be a keen observer of his surroundings
+has trained himself to be a keen observer of his surroundings and has acquired

-and has acquired a large cultural and social context into which those
+a large cultural and social context into which those observations fit.

-observations fit.
-As a small business man and a communications
+As a small business man and a communications consultant to corporations,

 He is the author of "The Devil to Pay" and "Old Sins, New Sinners."

 He also has three collections of short stories to browse on other pages here.